ammarShahab/laravel-12-react-js-crud-back-complete/README.md

 22.0 delete a post

-**Note: Sometimes it needs to clear some cache if found error on Seeding or migration.
-Use the following command will Clear and regenerate framework directories**

--   php artisan cache:clear
--   php artisan config:clear
--   php artisan route:clear
--   php artisan view:clear
--   php artisan optimize:clear

 // Seeding (for sending fake data to the db).
 The seeding is not implemented this project.
 Seeding is applied in backebd_digi5 repo.
 The procedures are following:

 first make a seeder file in laravel